nordnet/cordova-universal-links-plugin/README.md

 In order for Universal Links to work - you need to associate your application with the certain domain.
 For that you need to:

-1. Get SSL certification for your domain name.
+1. Make your site to work over `https`.
 2. Create `apple-app-site-association` file, containing your App ID and paths you want to handle.
 3. Upload `apple-app-site-association` file in the root of your website.

 ##### Step 1

-We are not gonna describe stuff regarding certificate acquiring.
+We are not gonna describe stuff regarding certificate acquiring and making your website to work over `https`.
 You can find lots of information about that on the Internet.
-For example, you can do as described [here](https://blog.branch.io/how-to-setup-universal-links-to-deep-link-on-apple-ios-9).

 ##### Step 2